-Your mouth and your overall health have a very close connection, and when bacteria builds up on your teeth and makes you prone to infection, there are many problems that can result.
-In fact, your oral health has been repeatedly linked to diabetes, heart disease and other serious conditions.
+Your mouth and your overall health have a very close connection, and when bacteria builds up on your teeth and makes you prone to infection, there are many problems that can result from it.
+In fact, oral health has been repeatedly linked to diabetes, heart disease and other serious conditions.

 What Can You Do About It?

 If you are suffering from dry mouth, there are several things we can do about it.
 We may recommend some saliva substitutes and work with you to determine which medications might be causing problems.
 However, there are some things you can do on your own to minimize dry mouth:

 - Keep up your best oral hygiene routines

 - Come in to your Denver dentist for regular screenings and dental cleaning

 - Avoid alcohol, caffeine, and smoking

 - Avoid dry foods and overly salty foods

 - Sip water or sugarless drinks often, especially during meals